freeCodeCamp/freeCodeCamp/guide/english/javascript/index.md

 ## JavaScript Frameworks
 Most frequently used JavaScript Frameworks are React JS, Angular JS, Create JS, jQuery, nodeJS etc.
 For details follow this [link](https://javascriptreport.com/the-ultimate-guide-to-javascript-frameworks/).

+#method for learning javascript
+its great idea for make code editor simulation for making people know about program. but i think making web game with javascript will trigger other for learning about javascript too